COVID-19 pandemic in Argentina

 On 3 March 2020, the virus was confirmed to have spread to Argentina.
 On 7 March 2020, the Ministry of Health confirmed the country's first documented death, a 64-year-old man who had travelled to Paris, France, who also had other health conditions; the case was only confirmed as positive after the patient's demise.

 On 19 March 2020, a nationwide lockdown was established in Argentina.
-The lockdown was lifted throughout all the country, excepting the Greater Buenos Aires urban area (where 31.9% of the country's population live), on 10 May, with Greater Buenos Aires locked down until 17 July, where the lockdown was due to be gradually loosened in several stages to lead to the return to normality.
-However, restrictions were extended several times until 8 November 2020.
+The lockdown was lifted throughout all the country, excepting the Greater Buenos Aires urban area (where 31.9% of the country's population live), on 10 May, with Greater Buenos Aires locked down until 17 July, where the lockdown was due to be gradually loosened in several stages to lead to the return to normality; restrictions were extended several times until 8 November 2020.
 During the second wave, another nationwide lockdown took place from 22 to 31 May 2021.

 Responses to the outbreak have included restrictions on commerce and movement, closure of borders, and the closure of schools and educational institutions.
 Clusters of infections and deaths have occurred in nursing homes, prisons and other detention centers, and urban areas.
 The number of tests increased over time, although there were some concerns as there was less testing than in other countries of the region such as Chile and Peru.
 Even so, the government's responses to the pandemic were among the best received by the population in the region during the early stages of the pandemic.